rtcz/varlock/README.md

 Due to this potential threat to privacy, BAM files need to be stored in a secure form while preserving general information about alignments.
 These depersonalized BAM files can be then made available to general public without fear of personal data leakage.
 Moreover, the authority managing genomic data must be able to provide access to unaltered regions of BAM on a valid request from an authorized user.
 These requirements are not easy to fulfill effectively, since the common size of BAM is in order of gigabytes.

 To overcome this challenge we developed Varlock - a command line interface utility for securing BAM files that enables distributing access privileges to specific BAM regions among users.
-Varlock also includes separate command line interface utility called Anonymer for one-way securing of FASTQ file paired-end reads.
+Varlock also includes separate command line interface utility called Anonymizer for irreversible depersonalization of FASTQ file paired-end reads.

 ## Varlock